AhmedMousa-ag/text_class_base_glov_rnn_tf_keras/README.md

 ## Navigatie Code

 This code uses a pretrained glov embedding with a biderictional layers with tensorflow.
+Model also contains LIME Text Explainer which returns local explanations for predictions.

-### download_embedding.sh
+### Dockerfile

 Only change this file if you would like to change the trained embedding layer.